tjerkw/Android-SlideExpandableListView/README.md

 By default the expandable view will be hidden.
 An when a user clicks the toggle button the expandalbe view will slide out and be visible.

-For example here below we have R.id.more Button view.
+For example here below we have R.id.expandable_toggle_button Button view.
 And a R.id.expandable LinearLayout which will be expanded.
 Note that the expandable view does not have to be a LinearLayout, it can be any subclass of View.